 Can You Get Paid Damages Even if You’re Also At Fault?

 However, getting out of a car in oncoming traffic would mean that B was partially at fault.
-Hence, under pure comparative negligence principles, the jury may find B 50% at the blame.
-So if the court awards B 1 million dollars against the CHP, the family would only get $500 thousand dollars.
+Hence, under pure comparative negligence principles, the jury may find B 50% at blame, so if the court awards B $1 million against the CHP, the family would only get $500 thousand.
 Pure comparative negligence under state law says the plaintiff’s negligence offsets the plaintiff’s financial recovery amounts.
 The offset is based on the degree of negligence shown by the defendant.

 Here Are Some Scenarios That Include Negligence Under California’s Vehicle Laws: